Antoine Rivalz

-Antoine Rivalz (1667 - 11 December 1735) was a French painter.
-Born in Toulouse, the son of Jean-Pierre Rivalz (who painted and designed the city's hôtel de ville), Antoine became the town's official painter, and was a talented portraitist of the society of the city in the 18th century.
+Antoine Rivalz (1667 – 11 December 1735) was a French painter.
+Born in Toulouse, Languedoc, the son of Jean-Pierre Rivalz (who painted and designed the city's hôtel de ville), Antoine became the town's official painter, and was a talented portraitist of the society of the city in the 18th century.
 He also produced a large number of drawings.